-NOTICE IS HEREBY GIVEN that the Share Transfer Books and Register of Members of the Company will be closed at 5.00 p.m. on 10 May 2021 (the "Record Date"), for the purpose of determining shareholders' entitlements to the final (one-tier tax exempt) dividend of 1.0 Singapore cent per ordinary share for the financial year ended 31 December 2020 (the "Proposed Final Dividend").
+NOTICE IS HEREBY GIVEN that the Share Transfer Books and Register of Members of the Company will be closed at 5.00 p.m. on 10 May 2022 (the "Record Date"), for the purpose of determining shareholders' entitlements to the final (one-tier tax exempt) dividend of 1.0 Singapore cent per ordinary share and a final (one-tier tax exempt) special dividend of 1.0 Singapore cent per ordinary share for the financial year ended 31 December 2021 (the "Proposed Final Dividend").

 Duly completed registrable transfers in respect of the ordinary shares of the Company ("Shares") received by the Company's Share Registrar, Trico Barbinder Share Registration Services (a division of Tricor Singapore Pte.
-Ltd.) of 80 Robinson Road, #02-00, Singapore 068898, up to the Record Date will be registered to determine shareholders' entitlements to the Proposed Dividend.
+Ltd.) of 80 Robinson Road, #02-00, Singapore 068898, up to the Record Date will be registered to determine shareholders' entitlements to the Proposed Final Dividend.
 Shareholders whose Securities Accounts with The Central Depository (Pte) Limited are credited with Shares as at 5.00 p.m. on the Record Date will be entitled to the Proposed Final Dividend.

-The Proposed Final Dividend, if approved by shareholders at the Annual General Meeting to be held on 30 April 2021, will be paid on 24 May 2021.
+The Proposed Final Dividend, if approved by shareholders at the Annual General Meeting to be held on 29 April 2022, will be paid on 24 May 2022.

-Additional Information on Directors seeking Re-election and Continued Appointment pursuant to Rule 720(6) of the Listing Manual of the Singapore Exchange Securities Trading Limited (the "SGX-ST")
+Additional Information on Directors seeking Re-election pursuant to Rule 720(6) of the Listing Manual of the Singapore Exchange Securities Trading Limited (the "SGX-ST")

-Mr Lim Heng Chong Benny, Mr Koh Choon Kong and Mdm Xu Chun Hua (collectively, the "Retiring Directors") are the Directors seeking re-election and continued appointment at the forthcoming annual general meeting of the Company to be convened on 30 April 2021 ("AGM") under Ordinary Resolutions 3 to 11 as set out in the Notice of AGM dated 8 April 2021.
+Mr Xu Cheng Qiu, Mr Xu Jun, Mr Yan Tang Feng and Mr Liu De Ming are the Directors seeking re-election at the forthcoming annual general meeting of the Company to be convened on 29 April 2022 ("AGM") under Ordinary Resolutions 3 to 6 as set out in the Notice of AGM dated 13 April 2022 (collectively, the "Retiring Directors").